kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - Film Centre Building (worked in a lighting shop in NYC for a month as an intern)

 ## Art
-- Art Director's Guild (Tuesday nights live drawing)
+- Art Director's Guild (Tuesday nights live drawing).
+I also took part in one Art Director's Guild gallery show where three of my artworks were featured.
 - Animation Guild (Jon's perspective class and many of Gnass's live drawing classes)
 - Dr. Sketchy's (took part in their 72 hour long weekends of live drawing
 - Bob Kato's workshops (did those before I realized I didn't enjoy costume drawing as much)